PanicMike-9/Progress-Log/2026/03-March.md

 24 March - studied about lexer, compiled some C++ code into byte code using clang++, copied a 3d donut ascii code in C, started reading the Dragon book

 25 March - studied encapsulation, compilers, 3d matrix, how to find 2x2 matrix determinants, cleaned the laptop vents and did some dusting and now it's looking much better

+27 March - did some updates to the readme to make it look pretty, projects...
+I couldn't foucs on them at all, I am very numb.